kadimetla/doc-adk-training/training/module04-llmagent-deep-dive/lab-solution.md

 1.  **Open the `root_agent.yaml` file:**

-    Navigate into the `pirate-translator-agent` directory and open the configuration file.
+    Navigate into the `haiku-poet-agent` directory and open the configuration file.

 2.  **Update the configuration:**